Home > Tool Steel Catalog > P20 Tool Steel

 P20 tool steel is a widely used type of tool steel, primarily known as a low-carbon mold steel.
 It is categorized as a plastic mold steel designed for machined cavities.
 The AISI (American Iron and Steel Institute) designation for P20 is UNS T51620.
 P20 is most frequently used for plastic dies and molds.
-It can also be applied in zinc die-casting dies and for holder blocks.
+It can also be applied to zinc die-casting dies and holder blocks.
 A key characteristic of P20 tool steel is that it is typically purchased and supplied in a prehardened condition.
 P20 material is equivalent to China GB 3Cr2Mo, Germany DIN 1.2311, Sweden ASSAB 618, and ISO 35CrMo2.

 1. Application

-• Plastic Molds and Dies
+• Plastic Molds and Dies.

 • Die-Casting Dies (for low-melting alloys)